Smoky Mediterranean Chickpea Soup with Roasted Red Peppers

 • Prep the aromatics: Finely mince 6 cloves garlic.
 Finely chop 1 medium carrot, 1 stalk celery, and 1 small onion.

 • Cook the aromatics: In a large dutch oven or heavy pot, add 2 tablespoons extra-virgin olive oil and the minced garlic.
 Set over medium-low heat, then saute the garlic until fragrant, about 1 minute.
-Stir in ½ teaspoon red chili flakes red pepper flakes; once they sizzle, add in the onion, carrot, and celery.
+Stir in ½ teaspoon red chili flakes; once they sizzle, add in the onion, carrot, and celery.

 Increase the heat to medium and cook the aromatics until softened and slightly shrunken in size, about 8 – 10 minutes.
 Season with salt and black pepper.